porygon-tech/genetic-algorithm/README.md

 # Genetic algorithms applied to 2020 SARS-CoV2 pandemic
 ## Theory
-This kind of optimisation algorithms tries to emulate evolution by generating many different candidate solutions and hence trying to improve them separately through applying a selective-pressure-like force on loci (parameters).
+This kind of optimisation algorithms tries to emulate evolution by generating many different candidate solutions and then trying to improve them separately through applying a selective-pressure-like force on loci (parameters).
 The effect of this selective process is that beneficial alleles survive along time, while deletereous ones are renewed with new candidates.

 New alleles are introduced in a population through the following processes:
 - Mutation